spotDL/spotify-downloader/Design Docs/PURPOSES.md

 <!-- should I put in download singly and in parallel sub methods?-->

+## downloadTracker class

+[PUR.] to track the progress of downloads and enable download resuming

+[REA]. considering that downloading takes place in parallel, it is much easier to have tracking of downloads progressing live-time in parallel to downloading in a separate process instead of having it tracked in the main python process (its much simpler too)

 ## displayManager class

 [PUR.]
 To ensure a clean UI for users even when downloading stuff in parallel